danielmcpark/awesome-knowledge-distillation/README.md

 # awesome-knowledge-distillation [![Awesome](https://awesome.re/badge.svg)](https://awesome.re)

-Hello visitors, I'm interested in deep neural network reduction, such as pruning, architectural search, tensor approximation, and also focus on leveraging network performance with knowledge distillation.
-This page belongs to the summary regarding knowledge distillation, and comprises mainly improvement methods for network training except for application-oriented versions.
+Hello visitors, I have been interested in effcient deep neural networks design, such as pruning, autoML, quantization and also focused on the knowledge distillation for successful network generalization.
+This page organizes for the knowledge distillation.

 ## History